5n00py/SmartCommit/README.md

 python smartcommit.py changes.diff > commit_message.txt
 ```

+## Commit Message Style

+The smartcommit.py script uses a specific style for the commit messages it
+generates.
+The messages include a summary title, followed by a detailed list of
+changes.
+Each change is denoted by a bullet point - and written in an
+imperative style.
+See the example above.

+The configuration for this style is hard-coded in the smartcommit.py script.
+If
+you wish to change the style, feel free to modify the system_prompt and
+changes variables in the script.

+As of now, there is no option to select different styles of commit messages
+directly.
+However, this may be a feature in future versions.

 ## Contributing

 Contributions are welcome!
 Please fork this repository and open a pull request